 That’s why it is possible that the ACA will drive up the share of the population without health insurance, at least in the short run.
 On purely financial grounds, consumers must weigh the cost of the premiums against the penalty for not having insurance—which will be much less for many consumers, even when ACA is fully implemented.
 The deciding factor will be how consumers view the risk of incurring bills that exceed the deductible.

-The system blows up if the pool of insured consumers is sick enough to make the OOPM—$6,350 for an individual or $12,700 for a family—too low to permit insurers to issue ACA-compliant insurance policies at prices substantial numbers of consumers are willing to pay.
+Insurers need to set the price for ACA-compliant insurance policies low enough that substantial numbers of consumers are able and willing to buy the plans.
 With higher prices, even fewer sign up and we enter the ACA “death spiral.”
 If Congress were capable of rational action, I’d urge that the OOPM be increased, thus allowing consumers to choose lower deductibles and/or premiums in exchange for assuming more “big ticket” risk.
 There’s a place for regulating what kind of coverage insurers can provide, but if the regulations drive prices up too high then the entire effort will collapse.

 The federal subsidies change this dynamic for individuals, of course.
 Yet when the dust settles, we’ll have turned the insurance market into even more of a pretzel than it is already.
 Odd though it sounds in the midst of the HealthCare.gov debacle, a single payer system would probably be an improvement on the ungodly “public-private partnership” we have today.